caido/doc-developer/src/guides/plugins/notebook.md

-# Notebook Plugin Development Guide
+# Notebook

-_For general documentation on Plugins - click [here](/concepts/essentials/plugins/index.md)._

-_For advanced documentation on Frontend Plugins - click [here](/concepts/essentials/plugins/frontend.md)._

-**Notebook** is a note taking plugin.
-The repository for Notebook can be found [here](https://github.com/caido-community/notebook).
+This guide provides a walkthrough for **Notebook**, a note taking plugin.
+You can find the repository for Notebook [here](https://github.com/caido-community/notebook).

 ## manifest.json

-For a full breakdown on the properties of the manifest file - view the [Plugin Basics](/concepts/essentials/plugins/index.md#manifest) page.
+For a full breakdown on the properties of the manifest file - view the [manifest.json reference](/reference/manifest.md) page.

 ```json
 {